-CORI
+CORI Process

-The Diocese of Fall River requires all employees and volunteers to submit to criminal offender record information (CORI) and attend a diocesan workshop on abuse prevention.
-CORI forms are available in the school office.
+The Diocese of Fall River requires all employees and volunteers to submit to criminal offender record information (CORI) and must complete The Essential Three.

-Each year, any parent who plans to volunteer in the school or to chaperone a field trip during the school year must submit to a CORI and attend this workshop.
+Each year, any parent who plans to volunteer in the school or to chaperone a field trip during the school year must submit complete the Essential Three, per the Office of Safe Environment of the Diocese of Fall River.
 If a parent does not complete a CORI in the beginning of the year, the parent will not be eligible to volunteer for school events or attend field trips.